wtfgn/discord_bot_js/README.md

 # discord_bot_js
-A discord bot specialised for my server
+A discord bot specialised for my server.
+This bot has the following features
+- Games like minesweeper and rock-scissors-paper
+- Moderation commands: prune
+- Alarm function
+- Play songs as a queue
+- Display and auto update server member count
+...

+*The details can be viewed when you type the commands.
+*

 ## Installation